anujajayasuriya159/smart-campus-api/README.md

 Answer:

 The HTTP 422 is often considered to be more accurate than the standered HTTP 402 is because the HTTP 402 is used to validate a request and check does it include a unacceptable data(unacceptable room ID) and the HTTP 404 is for only validating unavailable resources

+### Question 9 (Part 5)

+Answer:

+Exposing these details such as class names details can reduce the security of the system to the attackers.To prevent this exposure of internal JAVA stack traces to external API consumers a GlobalExceptionMapper was used.

+### Question 10 (Part 5)

+Answer:

+To reduce the code duplication and maintainability of the code itself.